WNDU-TV: News operation

 WNDU-TV broadcasts a total of 38 1/2 hours of local newscasts each week (with 6 1/2 hours each weekday, four hours on Saturdays and two hours on Sundays).
 WNDU-TV used a helicopter for its news-gathering purposes from the 1980s through 2006.
 Past news anchors include Mike Collins and siblings Maureen and Terry McFadden.
 Past reporters include Mark Peterson, Tom Rinaldi, Hannah Storm, and Anne Thompson.

-The station has had a weather department for most of its existence; its first chief meteorologist was Dick Addis, who worked at the station from 1965 until his retirement in 2001; other weather staff has included Cindi Clawson, Gordy Young, Frank Waugh, and Mike Hoffman.
+The station has had a weather department for most of its existence; its first chief meteorologist was Dick Addis, who worked at the station from 1965 until his retirement in 2001; other weather staff has included Cindi Clawson, Gordy Young, Frank Waugh, David Harker, and Mike Hoffman.
 The station also has a sports department, often covering Notre Dame sports; past sports staff includes Jeff Jeffers, Jack Nolan, and Chuck Freeby.

 On April 21, 2010, starting with its noon newscast, WNDU became the second television station in the South Bend market (behind WSBT-TV) to begin broadcasting its local newscasts in high definition.

 On September 4, 2018, WNDU debuted a 4 p.m. newscast.

 As of 2024, there were twelve people on the news team and five on the weather team, in addition to there being a sports journalist team.